ajansenn/BRUVNet/README.md

 # BRUVNet (Baited Remote Underwater Video Net)

+STOP!
+Watch and Star this repository to stay up to date on its progress.
+Create issues for additional features you'd like to see go into the BRUVNet pipeline or problems that need to be solved for fish AI models.

 ![bruvnet](https://github.com/ajansenn/BRUVNet/blob/master/BRUVNet%20Image.png)

 BRUVNet, a collaboration between [Microsoft](https://www.microsoft.com/en-us/ai/ai-for-earth) and the [Supervising Scientist](http://environment.gov.au/science/supervising-scientist), which is an open-sourced dataset of freshwater and marine fish images used for fisheries monitoring and research.
 Labelled images and models can be used for object detection, image segmentation and computer vision objectives, automating fish identification and quantification processes.